 Mr. Keyootak (interpretation): Thank you, Mr. Speaker.
-I would like to thank the minister for giving us a number.
-Can the minister indicate if those individuals who died were elderly, or were children?
-Do you have the numbers in categories?
+I also thank the minister for giving us a number.
+Mr. Speaker, can the minister indicate if those individuals who died were elderly or were children?
+Do you have the numbers categorized?
 Thank you, Mr. Speaker.